odoo/documentation/content/applications/finance/fiscal_localizations/philippines.rst

 Philippines check print layout is following the latest :abbr:`PCHC (Philippine Clearing House Corporation)` standardized printing format.
-For enabling check printing, under :menuselection:`Accounting --> Configuration --> Settings`, ensure that the :guilabel:`Checks` setting is enabled and to choose the correct :guilabel:`Check Layout` as `Print Check - PH`.
+To enable check printing, under :menuselection:`Accounting --> Configuration --> Settings`, ensure that the :guilabel:`Checks` setting is enabled and to choose the correct :guilabel:`Check Layout` as `Print Check - PH`.